 What Kind of Degree Should I Get to Go Into Ministry?

-Most individuals seeking to devote their career to the world of religion and the ministry, generally look inside themselves to discover which facet of the ministry would benefit most from their talent or the area in which the student finds themselves drawn to.
+There are many kinds of pastor schools, and many kinds of colleges for ministry.
+Most ministry majors seeking to devote their career to the world of religion and the ministry, generally look inside themselves to discover which facet of the ministry would benefit most from their talent or the area in which the student finds themselves drawn to.

 Generally, the types of ministry degrees at the baccalaureate level fall into one of two categories — A Bachelor Arts (BA) degree, and a Bachelor of Theology (Th.B.).